The danger of syncope in elderly people

 4. Nausea or vomiting.

-A confused elderly, prostate problems, schizophrenia
+A confused elderly, prostate problems, schizophrenia, grief, suicide

 Complications of syncope